mozilla/legal-docs/firefox_privacy_notice/en-US.md

 * **Sync**: [Firefox Sync](https://www.mozilla.org/firefox/sync/) is a service that allows you to sync your Firefox bookmarks, browsing history, passwords, and settings across all of your devices.
 If you use the Sync service, you can read the [Firefox Sync privacy notice](https://services.mozilla.com/privacy-policy/).
 {: #sync }

 * **Location services**: Firefox has a feature that allows sites to request your location (e.g., to allow those sites to show your location on a map).
 If a site requests your location, Firefox seeks your permission before determining and sharing your location.
-In order to determine your location, Firefox may use several pieces of data to determine your location, including your operating systems geolocation features, Wi-Fi networks, cell phone towers or IP address.
+In order to determine your location, Firefox may use several pieces of data to determine your location, including your operating systems geolocation features, Wi-Fi networks, cell phone towers, or IP address.
 Estimating your location involves sending some of this information to Google's geolocation service, which has its own [privacy policy](https://www.google.com/privacy/lsf.html).
 {: #location-services }

 * **Crash reporting**: You have the option to send Mozilla a crash report after Firefox crashes.
 This report contains technical information for us to improve Firefox including why Firefox crashed, the active URL at time of crash, and the state of computer memory during the crash.
 The crash report we receive may include personal information.
 We make portions of crash reports available publicly at <https://crash-stats.mozilla.com/>).
 Before publicly posting crash reports, we take steps to automatically redact personal information.
 We do not redact anything you may write in the comments box.